d-morrison/IntroStatActivities/_book/08-paired.md

 ```

-13. Sketch the null distribution created in Question 12 here.
+13. Sketch the null distribution created in question 12 here.

 \vspace{2in}